Evolutionary Thought Before Darwin

 The subsequent developments in Buffon’s thought toward what an older tradition of scholarship mistakenly interpreted to be “evolutionism”, involved the gradual broadening of his natural-historical or “physical” species to include wider and wider degrees of material relationship.
 This expansion of his original species concept Buffon expressed in the language of a “degeneration” of forms in time in response to environmental conditions.

-Buffon subsequently made some steps toward combining the thesis of the historical degeneration of species with his theory of historical cosmology in Les (subsequently Des) Époques de la Nature, first published as a supplement to the Natural History in 1778.
+Buffon subsequently made some steps toward combining the thesis of the historical degeneration of species with his theory of historical cosmology in his late Des (subsequently Les) Époques de la Nature first published in Suppléments volume 5 (1788), and subsequently issued separately in 1789.
 In this treatise he reworked his earlier speculations on the “theory of the earth”, first set out in 1749, adding to this a historical chronology of the age of the earth determined experimentally in the 1770s by quantitative studies on cooling spheres of metal.
-In this imaginative synthesis, and drawing on an allegorical reading of Genesis 1, Buffon combined a history of the Earth with a historical sequence of the emergence of living forms (Buffon 1779).
+In this imaginative synthesis, and drawing on an allegorical reading of Genesis 1, Buffon combined a history of the Earth with a historical sequence of the emergence of living forms (Buffon 1779 ; Zalasiewicz et al., 2018).
 In doing so he expanded the time scale of earth history considerably beyond the accepted “Mosaic” chronology of less than 10,000 years from the beginning of the world to the present, to an estimate of approximately 75,000 years in the published version, and over two million years in his draft manuscript.
 In this treatise Buffon offered a naturalistic solution to the two inherited Cartesian dilemmas.
 First, his schema was offered as a realistic account.
-The Cartesian language of counterfactualism has disappeared.
+The Cartesian language of counter-factualism has disappeared.
 Second, he integrated the history of living forms into this comprehensive history of the world.
-Further naturalizing his theory of the internal molds and organic molecules, both were now seen to arise by natural laws from the natural attraction of different shapes of matter and from the changes in matter as the earth cooled from its origin in matter cast off by the sun.
-Animals first originated by the spontaneous clumping together of these organic molecules on the cooling earth (Buffon 1779: Fifth Epoch).
+Further naturalizing his theory of the internal moulds and organic molecules, both were now seen to arise by natural laws from the natural attraction of different shapes of matter and from the changes in matter as the earth cooled from its origin in matter cast off by the sun.
+Animals first originated by the spontaneous clumping together of these organic molecules on the cooling earth (Buffon 1779 : Fifth Epoch).

-Beyond the confines of the Paris Jardin, the reflections inspired by Buffon in wider discussions of the late Enlightenment were complex.
-The reception of Buffon’s Des Époques de la Nature, for example, was uneven (Roger “Introduction” in Buffon 1779, [1988, cxxiv]).
-The work was never translated into English until recently (2018), and it seems to have played an insignificant role in anglophone discussions, in contrast, for example, to the major impact of the works of Linnaeus, which received a wide British exposition and translation.
+Beyond the confines of the Paris Jardin, the reflections inspired by Buffon for wider discussions of the late Enlightenment natural history were complex.
+The reception of his Les Époques de la Nature, for example, was uneven (Roger “Introduction” in Buffon 1779, [1988, cxxiv]).
+Although the main body of the Natural History was translated three separate times into English (William Kenrick and J. Murdoch [1775–76]; William Smellie , James S. Barr , the Epochs was never translated into English until recently (Zalasiewicz et al., 2018), and it seems to have played an insignificant role in anglophone discussions, in contrast, for example, to the major impact of the works of Linnaeus, which received a wide British exposition and translation.
 The boldly speculative character of the Epochs was also at odds with the new professionalized inquiries into geology and natural history undertaken by a younger generation of naturalists who may have adopted Buffon’s naturalism and extension of geochronology, but not his grand rhetorical style (Rudwick 2005: chp.
 3).

 Herder departed markedly from Buffon, however, in developing his own historical theory of the cosmos and the development of life, and eventually of human culture, on a framework of teleological progress based on a “vital” theory of matter.
 For Herder, not only the individual organism, but nature as a whole develops under the causation of an internal organic force that leads it to develop higher and higher stages of life, eventually resulting in the ultimate development of humankind in history.